 Support: The family services manager reports to the Agency manager.
 Resource materials are included in the Agency Manager Handbook.
+Your Director of Field Services serves as a clearinghouse for information and is available to share ideas and resources.

 Benefits to Volunteer: Serving as family services manager for an Agency allows opportunities for developing marketable job skills, creating personal and professional relationships, directing your own volunteer time, making a tangible difference in the lives of individuals with intellectual disabilities, and more.